mrqzzz/agent-go/README.md

 ### LLM temperature on failure

 Behavior: If a command fails, the agent slightly increases the LLM's temperature parameter so the model can try alternative solutions.
 The change is small and temporary to encourage different approaches without making outputs wildly random.

+### Context rot

+Yes it rots, so work with few well designed prompts.

 ### MCP servers & prompt guidance